arratik/pure_data_stuff/README.md

 drum grid dsp - same idea, but with synthesized drum sounds and the ability to record a single 16-step sequence to an audio file that can be imported into a DAW or sampler.

+triad progression generator v1.0 - this generates random 8-chord progressions in your choice of 10 different modes/scales. i use this when i'm staring blankly at ableton not knowing where to start. c is the starting point, and you can transpose the output to higher or lower keys. i have a newer version of this patch in beta that corrects this limitation, but the chord name/number is always displayed in the symbol box as being in c. that will come soon. this can be used with external synths or any DAW using a virtual MIDI driver (i use LoopBe1). just record the MIDI output when you hear something cool and there you go.